EmiliosRichards/File-Management-System/README.md

 ## Why Create a FMS?

 "You might wonder, 'Why create a custom FMS with options like File Explorer and Finder available?'"
-The answer lies in the unique learning opportunities and the ablity to surpass the limitations of traditional systems.
+The answer lies in the unique learning opportunities and the ability to surpass the limitations of traditional systems.

 A custom-built FMS provides the following opportunities: